 $ denss.py -f 6lyz.out -ncs 3 -ncs_steps 3000 5000 7000 -ncs_axis 2

 The speed of the program is pretty much entirely dictated by N. In some cases the algorithm will converge in fewer steps than in other cases, so it does vary some in that sense.
-For your average case where N = 32, a single run of denss.py takes about 30 seconds or so on a modern processor (e.g. 2.5 GHz, Intel i5).
-For more complex cases where N = 64, it still only takes about 20 minutes; for N = 128 it takes over an hour.
+For simple cases where N = 32, a single run of denss.py takes about 20 seconds or so on a modern processor (e.g. 2.5 GHz, Intel i5).
+For the default case where N = 64, it takes about 3 minutes; for N = 128 it takes over 30 minutes.
 However, as noted below, running multiple reconstructions (20 for simple cases, maybe 100 for complex cases) is required, and the averaging process tends to take longer than the reconstructions themselves.

 As the program runs, the current status will be printed to the screen like so:

 $ denss.py -f 6lyz.out Step Chi2 Rg Support Volume ----- --------- ------- -------------- 349 8.35e+04 34.76 3375000

 These values will update in line as the program progresses.
 “Step” is the current iteration, “Chi2” (or rather χ2) is the goodness of fit of the calculated intensity versus the interpolated experimental intensity.
 “Rg” is the radius of gyration calculated directly from the electron density map.
 “Support Volume” is the total volume in Å3 of the support, i.e. the voxels containing the particle which is determined by shrink-wrap (see below).